Do you need to calculate the employee turnover rate? In this post, we’ll show you how to do that.

 Step 2: Calculate the Average Number of Employees

 Getting an accurate employee turnover rate calculation is important.
 You need to determine the average number of employees in a specific period of time.
-Most companies will calculate this monthly, quarterly, and yearly.
+Most companies will calculate this monthly employee turnover rate, but also quarterly, and yearly.

 Add up the total number of employees at the beginning of the month and at the end of the same month.
 Then, divide the result by two.